cvxgrp/signal-decomposition/README.md

 # OSD: Optimization(-based) Signal Decomposition
 _Modeling language for finding signal decompositions_

 This software provides a modeling language for describing and solving signal decomposition problems.
-This framework is described in detail in an acompanying [monograph](https://web.stanford.edu/~boyd/papers/sig_decomp_mprox.html).
-Examples are available in the [notebooks](notebooks/) directory.
+This framework is described in detail in an acompanying [monograph](https://web.stanford.edu/~boyd/papers/sig_decomp_mprox.html), and examples are available in the [notebooks](notebooks/) directory.

+New users are encouraged to try out our _no-code, no-math_ introduction to signal decomposition, available here: http://signal-decomp-tutorial.org/

 ## Brief overview